 If an applicant is unable to appear at the Consulate at the scheduled interview date, he/she should use the Visa Inquiry Form or send fax or mail to the Immigrant Visa Section to inquire about the possibility of obtaining a different appointment slot.
 You must provide a thorough explanation of why you will be unable to attend the scheduled appointment.
 The criteria for approving the rescheduling of an appointment are rigid.
 Applicants who request to have their appointment rescheduled will be placed at the back of the queue of waiting cases.
 Rescheduling an appointment may result in a significant delay to processing your visa case.

 The Immigration and Nationality Act requires that all immigrant visa applicants and certain nonimmigrant visa applicants, regardless of age, undergo a medical examination before receiving a visa.
 All applicants must undergo a medical examination administered by one of the designated doctors before the visa interview.
 Reports take approximately one week to prepare.
 Please bring the unopened results to your visa interview.
 Please do NOT open your results.
-Please see instructions relating to the medical examination process.
-(PDF 132 KB)
+Please see Information Concerning the Medical Examination (PDF 192 KB).

 Day of the interview